raohmaru/romtools/rom-name-finder/PLAN.md

 # SQLite Search Web Application - Implementation Plan

-This document outlines the step-by-step implementation plan for a search application that searches in a local SQLite database using Prisma.
+This document outlines the step-by-step implementation plan for a search application that searches in a local SQLite database.
 All the implementation is done in the frontend (there is no backend).
 Please only implement one feature at a time, stop the implementation after the feature and update the PLAN.md file.
 All tasks follow the best practices documented in the `.kilocode/rules/` folder.

 ## Project Overview

 **Application**: Web SQLite Search
-**Stack**: TypeScript, React, Vite, Prisma, SQLite, CSS Modules, Vitest **Features**:
+**Stack**: TypeScript, React, Vite, SQLite, CSS Modules, Vitest **Features**:
-- UI to search in a local SQLite database using Prisma
+- UI to search in a local SQLite database
 - The SQLite databases are stored in files
 - The user can select which SQLite database to use
 - The user can input search terms
-- The search is performed using Prisma ORM with the @prisma/adapter-better-sqlite3 driver adapter
+- The search is performed using SQL.js as web worker
 - Prints the matches
 **User flow**:
 1. User is presented with a form that contains: